 *** Unchanged text is omitted ***

 For both Type 1 and Type 2 PUSCH transmissions with a configured grant, when the UE is configured with repK > 1, the UE shall repeat the TB across the repK consecutive slots applying the same symbol allocation in each slot, except if the UE is provided with higher layer parameters cg-nrofSlots-r16 and cg-nrofPUSCH-InSlot-r16, in which case the UE repeats the TB in the repK earliest consecutive transmission occasion candidates within the same configuration.
+For operation with shared spectrum channel access, where the UE is provided with higher layer parameters cg-nrofSlots-r16 and cg-nrofPUSCH-InSlot-r16 and repK>1, the UE shall perform the transmission of the first repetition in the earliest transmission occasion for which the related channel procedure described in 37.213 is successful.
 A Type 1 or Type 2 PUSCH transmission with a configured grant in a slot is omitted according to the conditions in Subclause 11.1 of [6, TS38.213].

 *** Unchanged text is omitted ***